odoo/odoo/doc/setup/deploy.rst

     findtime = 60  ; within 1 min  /!\ Should be adjusted with the TZ offset
     logpath = /var/log/odoo.log  ;  set the actual odoo log path here

-Scenario 2) Odoo works behind a proxy, like Apache.
+Scenario 2) Odoo works behind a proxy, like Apache or NGINX.
 In this case we cannot use the Odoo logs, as no valid IP will be logged.
+So we have two possibilities:
+ - A) alter the proxy configuration such that it forwards the IP to the Odoo system.
+This works by means of directives in the form of `Header add X-Forwarded-For`.
+See the link list at the end for a link to an example with NGINX.
+ - B) instead of looking at the Odoo logs, let fail2ban look at the logs of your proxy.
-But the proxy server (e.g. Apache) knows the IPs where the request originated from.
-A failed login attempt will cause Odoo to POST the page /web/login to the user again (and again ...).
-And this is logged by the proxy server!
+We will describe B) here.
+It works, because the proxy server knows the IPs where the request originated from, and a failed login attempt will cause Odoo to POST the page /web/login to the user again (and again ...), which is logged by the proxy server.
 A failed login on Apache looks something like:

     7.120.35.25 - - [13/Jan/2019:22:52:25] "POST /web/login HTTP/1.1" 200 2514 "https://YOUR-DOMAIN.com/" "Mozilla/5.0 (X11; Ubuntu; ....